reglab/informal-adus/README.md

 We provide a small building segmentation dataset using small buildings from our study as a resource for future research, excluding informal detections.
 This labeled dataset includes parcel-level remote sensing imagery and accompanying polygons of detached buildings located within each parcel.
-Our dataset contains 38,875 images in total, including 2,225 positive images (images containing a permitted small buildings) and 36,650 negative images (images that do not contain a small building).
+Our dataset contains 38,875 images in total, including 2,225 positive images (images containing one or more permitted small buildings) and 36,650 negative images (images that do not contain a small building).

 ## References
 City of San José Development Services Permit Center.
 (2023).
 Permit and Property Information Portal [Data set].